Risk management

 Description

-Risk of not being awarded concessions in the planned areas, or being awarded concessions with less favourable conditions than previously.
+Risk of not being awarded concessions in the planned areas, or being awarded concessions with less favourable conditions.

 Risk of higher management costs borne by the Group with respect to its operating standards in case of concessions awarded in ATEMs (Minimum Territorial Areas) previously managed entirely or partially by other operators.